YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Method

 where $g_x$, $g_y$, and $g_z$ are the output grid coordinates of the unit making the prediction, $o^x$, $o^y$, and $o^z$ are predicted sigmoid-activated values refining the position inside the subregion, $p_w$, $p_h$, and $p_d$ are predefined size priors, and $o^w$, $o^h$ and $o^d$ are preditect linear-activated values adjusting the size of the predicted box.
 The corresponding $\mathcal{L}_{\textrm{pos}}$ and $\mathcal{L}_{\textrm{size}}$ regression sublosses from Eq.~14 of Paper I are trivially adapted with a third dimension to obtain our full YOLO-CIANNA 3D loss.

-We also update the box proximity and similarity metric used in many parts of the method.
-For this, we rely on the Intersection over Union (IoU) measurement generalized to 3D boxes.
+We also updated the box proximity and similarity metric used in many parts of the method.
+For this, we relied on the intersection over union (IoU) measurement generalized to 3D boxes.
 In this paper, we use its distance-aware variant, the ${\rm DIoU}$ \citep{paper:diou}, bounded within $[-1,1]$, and defined as

 where $\rho$ is the Euclidean distance between the two box centers and $d$ is the diagonal length (in 3D, the space diagonal) of the smallest box that encloses the two boxes to compare.
 This proximity criterion is used both to define the target objectness and in the association function, as described in Paper I.